|

 anything at the Island?" she asked.
 She thought the Atgrav

-figured out the dynamics.
+calculating the required dynamics.

 86.